CharlesD12/Bangkit_Capstone_Project/README.md

 |C189D4KX1281| Fanissa Azzahra               | CC            |
 |A009D4KY3936| Naufal Hammam Al Mubarok      | MD            |
 |A009D4KY3647| Rama Adi Satria               | MD            |

+# About
+Indonesia, an agrarian country, faces challenges in raising farmers’ technological awareness.
+To address this, an app has been developed to help farmers detect crop diseases, enabling early treatment and prevention of crop failure.
+This app serves as a proactive measure against potential future food crises.
+It represents a digital realization of an idea, aimed at promoting digitalization in Indonesia’s agricultural sector.
+This app is a tangible effort to help Indonesian farmers overcome current challenges, with the hope of mitigating the impact of agricultural issues and potential food crises.

 # Machine Learning Documentation
 Link dataset